auerswal/pubcloud2020/ex5-ipv6/README.md

 to enable dual-stack IPv4 and IPv6 operation.
 This includes the Apache web server on Ubuntu 18.04 LTS.

+But the defaults result in a broken multihoming configuration for IPv6, which affects the jump host in my deployment.
+The IPv4 multihoming configuration is not perfect either, but it at least works for the tests.
+IPv4 is probably broken for some connections originating on the jump host.

+The multihoming problems are quite tricky, because they only affect *some* communications.
+Thus connectivity tests sometimes succeed, sometimes fail.
+With IPv4, connecting *to* the multihomed host works, and connecting *from* it to a destination inside the VPC does as well.
+With IPv6 this cannot be said any more.

 ## Connectivity Test

 Manual connectivity testing shows that the ENI does have an IPv6 address,